-The observed styles of alteration and mineralization in drill holes at Northwest Expo are consistent with the current hypothesis that this porphyry system is tilted to the southwest so that the core of the porphyry system lies to the northeast.
+The observed styles of alteration and mineralization in drill holes at Northwest Expo are consistent with the current (2023) hypothesis that this porphyry system is tilted to the northeast so that the core of the porphyry system lies to the south.

-A plan view Northwest Expo, showing the above drill holes, can be found in Figure 1 below.
+A plan view of Northwest Expo, showing the above drill holes, can be found in Figure 1 below.